-Solomon Greene is a senior fellow in the Research to Action Lab and the Metropolitan Housing and Communities Policy Center at the Urban Institute.
-His research focuses on how land-use and housing policy can improve access to opportunity for vulnerable groups and how data and technology can support more inclusive urban development.
+Solomon Greene is a senior fellow in the Research to Action Lab and the Metropolitan Housing and Communities Policy Center.
+His research focuses on fair and affordable housing, how land-use laws and housing policy can improve access to opportunity, and how data and technology can support inclusive urban development.

 Greene received his BA from Stanford University, his MCP from the University of California, Berkeley, and his JD from Yale Law School.